 The Port Authority is aggressively working to reduce its carbon footprint and seeking to reduce emission throughout the transportation sector.
 The Sustainability Manager will have an integral role in advancing current initiatives, developing additional GHG reduction projects and evaluating emerging technologies.

-Reporting to the Director’s Office, Office of Environmental and Energy Programs, the incumbent is responsible for overseeing programs that reduce environmental impacts associated with energy, water, and other resource consumption and improve regulatory compliance.
-The Sustainability Manager implements programs focused on meeting federal and state sustainability and environmental requirements and policies, including: utility efficiency, waste reduction, greenhouse gas (GHG) emissions reductions, air quality improvements, environmental justice guide implementation, climate resiliency, and evolving projects in support of the Port Authority Sustainability Policy.
+Reporting to the Director’s Office, Office of Environmental and Energy Programs, the incumbent is responsible for overseeing programs that reduce environmental impacts associated with energy, water, and other resource consumption.
+The primary focus of the Sustainability Manager is implementing programs that reduce Scopes 1, 2 and 3 GHG emissions.
+The Sustainability Manager also directs programs that improve utility efficiency, waste reduction, air quality improvements, environmental justice guide implementation, climate resiliency, and evolving projects in support of the Port Authority Sustainability Policy.

 These responsibilities are accomplished through the following functions:

 - Advancing GHG reduction programs, focusing on:

 - Transitioning to electric buses and electrification of the PA Fleet

 - Guiding incorporation of “best in class” sustainability measures and practices in airport redevelopment projects